 Voluntarily giving up a right, claim or privilege.
 It removes liability for the other party in the agreement.

 When trying to sell your house fast in White Marsh, you will likely hear a lot of real estate jargon thrown your way.
-It’s important to know what is being said and how the terms used will impact you.
+Whether you are selling a house yourself in MD or listing with an agent, it’s important to know what is being said and how the terms used will impact you.
 Do your homework before selling your house fast in White Marsh so you don’t miss something you should have been aware of!